KnowEnG/Samples_Clustering_Pipeline/README.md

 # Samples_Clustering_Pipeline
-This pipeline clusters samples using nmf with or with out a network and consensus clustering.
+This is the KnowEnG group

 ## Steps to run pipelines
 ###1.
 Setup github access: